Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 2. Cold Vanilla Protein Shake (No Blender)

-Cold is your friend when nausea is bad.
+Cold is your friend when stomach issues are bad.
 Hot foods produce more aroma, and aroma is what triggers the worst of it.
-A simple protein shake with ice-cold water is about as nausea-proof as food gets.
+A simple protein shake with ice-cold water is about as queasy-proof as it gets.
 Shake it in a bottle — the blender noise might be too much on a bad morning.

 - 1 scoop vanilla whey isolate or plant protein